speakeasy-api/openapi-directory/SDKs/asana.com/1.0/go/README.md

 * `DeleteProjectStatus` - Delete a project status
 * `GetProjectStatus` - Get a project status
 * `GetProjectStatusesForProject` - Get statuses from a project

+### ProjectTemplates

+* `GetProjectTemplate` - Get a project template
+* `GetProjectTemplates` - Get multiple project templates
+* `GetProjectTemplatesForTeam` - Get a team's project templates
+* `InstantiateProject` - Instantiate a project from a project template

 ### Projects